-- The FBA shall have proportionate representation on the Provincial Steering Committee; - The FBA shall have equal representation on implementation and working groups; - Disability management is intended to facilitate effective rehabilitation, stay at work and early return to work programs, - Will reasonably address all barriers to return to work (i.e., medical, personal, vocational and/or workplace), - Emphasis will be placed on developing a program that responds in a timely manner.
-The earliest possible return to work is in the best interest of an employee who is disabled, - Prevention and disability management processes will be evidence based, continuous and integrated, - Rehabilitation processes will potentially apply to all incidents of inability to work as a result of illness, injury, disability or impairment, - Regular employees are required to participate in the program unless the employee has a bona fide reason to decline, - Confidential medical information will be protected, including recognition of appropriate privacy protocols and employee access to her/his disability file, - Disability management is most effective when delivered as close to the workplace as possible, - An effective system-wide evaluation will be conducted, - Effective disability management is intended to reduce costs and should recognize that a cost/benefit analysis of individual situations may be required, - There are unique aspects to Affiliate Employers that must be taken into account in the design of the program; and - The program will be administered by employers in a manner consistent with the principles outlined above. - The parties agree to appoint Vince Ready to mediate/adjudicate, within 90 days of ratification, the matter of appropriate consent forms.

-The parties agree that from the date of implementation an annualized amount of \$1,500,000 will be allocated between Regional Representation and Administration.
-Regional Representatives shall be appointed in conjunction with the implementation of the EDMP.
+- (1) The FBA shall have proportionate representation on the Provincial Steering Committee; - (2) The FBA shall have equal representation on implementation and working groups; - (3) Disability management is intended to facilitate effective rehabilitation, stay at work and early return to work programs; - (4) Casual employees may self-refer to EDMP; - (5) EDMP will reasonably address all barriers to return to work (i.e., medical, personal, vocational and/or workplace); - (6) Emphasis will be placed on developing a program that responds in a timely manner.
+The earliest possible return to work is in the best interest of an employee who is disabled; - (7) Prevention and disability management processes will be evidence based, continuous and integrated; - (8) Rehabilitation processes will potentially apply to all incidents of inability to work as a result of illness, injury, disability or impairment; - (9) Regular employees and casual employees who self-refer to EDMP are required to participate in the program unless the employee has a bona fide reason to decline; - (10)Confidential medical information will be protected, including recognition of appropriate privacy protocols and employee access to their disability file; - (11)Disability management is most effective when delivered as close to the workplace as possible, - (12) For the purpose of administering the program, EDMP is the primary resource for obtaining and sharing participants' employment-related medical information; - (13)An effective system-wide evaluation will be regularly conducted; - (14)Effective disability management is intended to reduce costs and should recognize that a cost/benefit analysis of individual situations may be required; - (15)There are unique aspects to Affiliate Employers that must be taken into account in the design of the program; - (16)The program will be administered in a manner consistent with the principles outlined above; - (17)The parties agree that an annualized amount of \$1,500,000 will be allocated between Regional Representation and Administration; - (18)The Program shall be funded, effective January 1, 2023, at an amount of \$125,000, and then effective April 1, 2023, at an additional annualized amount of \$500,000 that shall be allocated for additional Regional Representation.
+This additional Regional Representation will be primarily assigned to health authorities/PHC to support the increase in FBA membership as a result of repatriation and the Health Career Access Program (HCAP).
+The FBA will appoint this Regional Representation from the health